-For lawns with cold-season grass, fall is the best time to plant grass seed, because the seeds can germinate before the ground freezes, and the new grass will be largely established come spring.
+For lawns with cold-season grass, fall is the best time to sow grass seed, because the seeds can germinate before the ground freezes, and the new grass will be largely established come spring.
 In fall, the seeds also have less competition from weeds and less drying from the sun, and they're less likely to get trampled from heavy foot traffic.

 In regions where warm-season grasses are common, you can overseed with cold-season grass in the fall because the cold-season grass will grow through the winter while the warm-season grass goes dormant.
-However, warm-season grass seed is best planted in late spring or early summer, when these grasses germinate.
+However, warm-season grass seed is best sown in late spring or early summer, when these grasses germinate.

 Fertilize to Winterize